arduino/docs-content/content/micropython/03.micropython/01.basics/02. loops/loops.md

 ## Loop Structures in MicroPython

-MicroPython supports two primary loop structures:
+MicroPython supports two primary loop structures, each with a specific purpose:

-- **`for` loops**: Iterate over a sequence (like a list, tuple, or string).
+- **`for` loops**: These loops iterate over a predefined sequence, such as a list, tuple, or string.
+The loop automatically retrieves each item in the sequence, one at a time, and performs actions until every item has been handled.

-- **`while` loops**: Continue executing as long as a condition is true.
+- **`while` loops**: These loops continue executing as long as a specified condition is true.
+Unlike `for` loops, which depend on a sequence, `while` loops rely on a conditional expression that determines when the loop should stop.

+To better understand these loops, let’s imagine them as tasks at the supermarket:

+- **`for` loops**: Imagine walking down a supermarket aisle with a shopping list that specifies exactly how many items to pick up, one by one, in order.
+Once you’ve gathered all the items on your list, your task is complete.
+This is like a `for` loop iterating over a sequence, handling each specified item one at a time.

+TODO:!(FOR ILUSTRATION)[]

+- **`while` loops**: Imagine going to the supermarket to buy a certain product that’s on sale, as long as it stays in stock.
+You keep coming back, day after day, until the sale ends or the stock runs out.
+In a `while` loop, you keep “coming back” as long as a condition (like the sale continuing) remains true.

+TODO:!(WHILE ILUSTRATION)[]

-Let's delve into each of these with examples.
+Let's jump into each of these with examples.